Shock Collars and E Collars: what’s the difference?

 In the ever-evolving world of dog training, technology has brought big changes that have transformed the way we communicate with our dogs.
 One of the most notable (and near and dear to my heart) is the development of the modern E Collar, often misunderstood due to its association with the old school shock collar.
 And that’s where the idea for this blog post came to mind.
 Over the last six years, I’ve shared so much about E Collar training over on Instagram - specifically what’s possible when using the E Collar over the course of two weeks when working with reactive/anxious/pushy dogs.
-And every now and then I’ll get the comment - but isn’t that a shock collar??
+And every now and then I’ll get the comment - but isn’t that a shock collar?

 It’s so different from an old-school shock collar, I type back.